 In addition to gathering for Silent Worship, we also gather to socialize, in service, and to learn from each other.
 See our newsletter for upcoming events.

 We hold monthly spiritual discussions, currently via Zoom on a weekday evening.
-These are facilitated by different Friends each month.
-Recent topics have included, “Are Quakers Mystics?”, “Spirituality and Nature”, and “What is the Meaning of LIfe?”
+These are facilitated by the discussion committee.
+Recent topics have included, “Are Quakers Mystics?”, “Spirituality and Nature”, and “What is the Meaning of Life?”
 Usually the facilitators prepare a handout that we distribute via email ahead of time.
 See our newsletter for the next date and topic.

 Gentle Exercise Classes

 Rhonda Ashurst leads a series of gentle exercises from Tai Chi, Chi Qigong, and Yoga.
 She’s held the classes in the Meeting House, via Zoom, and in a nearby park.
 You can read more here.